Key takeaways

 The point is, every recession is different, and how it affects you and your family depends on both your preparation and ability to pivot.
 If you haven’t been saving enough—a smaller-than-wished-for emergency fund or a less-than-ideal retirement savings rate—your menu of possible pivots may be more limited.

 The key is realism and an embrace of some uncertainty.
-If signs point to the likelihood of a recession and you feel uneasy, you can take small, concrete steps.
-For example, not spending money probably isn’t realistic; cutting one takeout meal per week is.
+If you feel uneasy, you can take small, concrete steps.
+For example:

 That same uncertainty extends to wondering about the length of any downturn.
-“Think of it like this: When a bull or bear market ends, you don’t really know it ended until well after the fact,” says Heather Winston, director of individual solutions at Principal®.
+“Think of it like this: When a bull or bear market ends, you don’t really know it ended until well after the fact,” says Heather Winston, head of product strategy at Principal®.
 “It’s similar with recessions.
-You can sense something is coming, but no one can necessarily predict how profound it will be, when exactly it will show up, and when it’s going to go away.”
+You can sense something is coming, but no one can predict how profound it will be, when exactly it will show up, and when it’s going to go away.”

 Next steps